renpy/renpy/sphinx/source/quickstart.rst

 Once you've made a game, there are a number of things you should do before releasing it:

-**Edit options.rpy.**
-    The options.rpy file, created when you create a new game, contains a number of settings that you may want to customize.
-Some of them, like the screen height and screen width, should probably be set before making the game.
-Others, like the window title, can be set any time.

-**Add a plug for Ren'Py.**
-   This step is completely optional, but we do ask that if you have credits in your game, you mention Ren'Py in them.
-We suggest using something like "Made with the Ren'Py visual novel engine.", but that's just a suggestion, and what you write is up to you.

-   We think that the games people make are the best advertising for Ren'Py, and we hope that by including this, you'll help more people learn how to make visual novels in Ren'Py.

 **Check for a new version of Ren'Py.**
    New versions of Ren'Py are released on a regular basis, to fix bugs and add new features.
 Before releasing, click update in the launcher